 Notice: November 30th 2024, Chumash Heritage National Marine Sanctuary’s regulations took effect and certain activities are now prohibited within the sanctuary.
 NOAA established a “certification” process where pre-existing activities approved by a valid federal, state, or local permit, lease, or license that would otherwise be prohibited could be “certified” and allowed to continue.

-Additional information, including instructions on how to apply for a certification can be found in this certification guidance and information document.
+Additional information, including circumstances in which to seek a certification and instructions on how to apply can be found in the guidance and information document.

 See ONMS’ public notification letter.